“Murmur at nothing: if our ills are reparable, it is ungrateful; if remediless, it is vain.” Shakespeare

 “The cure for grief is motion.” — Elbert Hubbard

 “When you find yourself overpowered, as it were, by melancholy, the best way is to go out and do something.” — John Keble

 “I got the blues thinking about the future, so I left off and made some marmalade.
-It’s amazing how it cheers one up to shred oranges or scrub the floor.” — D.H.
-Lawrence
+It’s amazing how it cheers one up to shred oranges or scrub the floor.”

 I think you get the message about action as an antidote.
 I’ve got a few more suggestions before I close by recommending a brand of magic that can transform self-pity.
 The opposite of self-pity mode is Warrior mode.
 I strongly recommend reading some of the documents in the Warrior Stance section of this site.
 You could start with The Way of the Warrior.
-To learn more about how afflictive thoughts and feelings work psychologically and neurologically, and for some practical techniques to deal with them see: A Guide to the Perplexed Interdimensional Traveler.
+To learn more about how afflictive thoughts and feelings work psychologically and neurologically, and for some practical techniques to deal with them, see A Guide to the Perplexed Interdimensional Traveler.
 Many useful ideas and techniques can be found in Awakening from Depression

-I have found that many people who are not overt fundamentalists fall for a similar delusion that I call the “museum curator fallacy.”
+I have found that many people who are not overt fundamentalists fall for a similar delusion I call the “museum curator fallacy.”
 Such people view everything, especially things found in nature, as sacred and never to be touched or interfered with.
-Such museum curator types often have a hands-off attitude toward people, especially if they are from an exotic culture, as if they were members of a Star Trek away team with an overly orthodox interpretation of the Prime Directive.
+Such museum curator types often have a hands-off attitude toward people, especially from an exotic culture, as if they were a Star Trek away team member with an overly orthodox interpretation of the Prime Directive.
 Intruding their will on anything seems to them like a sacrilege and an interference with a divine plan.
-They don’t seem to recognize that they were incarnated as human beings, the most interventionist organisms that we know of, an attribute that is as much a part of nature as everything else.
+They don’t recognize they are human beings, the most interventionist organisms we know of, an attribute that is as much a part of nature as everything else.